MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-powershell.md

 1. Open Windows PowerShell with the **Run as administrator option**.

-2. In your PowerShell session, create a variable to store the credentials of your delegated user account that has an account in Active Directory with the user right assignment to sign in interactively.
-For example, if your account name is scv_scanner@contoso.com:
+2. In your PowerShell session, create a variable to store the credentials of your user account in Active Directory, and that user account has been granted the user right assignment to sign in interactively.
+For example, if this account name is scanner@contoso.com:

-    	$pscreds = Get-Credential "scv_scanner@contoso.com"
+    	$pscreds = Get-Credential "scanner@contoso.com"

     You're prompted for this account's password.

 2. Run the Set-AIPAuthentication cmdlet, with the *OnBeHalfOf* parameter, specifying as its value the variable that you just created.
 Also specify your app registration values and the delegated user account in Azure AD.
 For example:

-    	Set-AIPAuthentication -AppId "77c3c1c3-abf9-404e-8b2b-4652836c8c66" -AppSecret "OAkk+rnuYc/u+]ah2kNxVbtrDGbS47L4" -TenantId "9c11c87a-ac8b-46a3-8d5c-f4d0b72ee29a" -DelegatedUser scv_scanner@contoso.com -OnBehalfOf $pscreds
+    	Set-AIPAuthentication -AppId "77c3c1c3-abf9-404e-8b2b-4652836c8c66" -AppSecret "OAkk+rnuYc/u+]ah2kNxVbtrDGbS47L4" -TenantId "9c11c87a-ac8b-46a3-8d5c-f4d0b72ee29a" -DelegatedUser scanner@contoso.com -OnBehalfOf $pscreds

 ## Next steps